 The study conducted by the European Society of Cardiology took place in South Korea, on a sample of 1.5 million people and over a period of 5 years.

-Playing sports in the city: instructions for use.
+Playing sports in the city: the user manual.

-In order to get the most out of sports, here is a comprehensive list of things to do.
+In order to make the most of the benefits of sport, here is an exhaustive list of actions to adopt.

 1. Avoid pollution peak alerts.

-To limit the damage caused by pollution, the first thing to do is to limit your exposure.
+To limit the damage of pollution as much as possible, the first thing to do is to limit your exposure.

-Parisians can visit the AirParif website to obtain air quality forecasts for Paris and potential pollution peaks.
+Ile-de-France residents can therefore visit the AirParif website to obtain air quality forecasts in Paris and potential pollution peaks.

-Paris is not the only city whose pollution is referenced: each region depends on a particular organization.
+Paris is not the only city whose cases of pollution are referenced: each region depends on a particular organization.

-For example, if you live in the Bordeaux region, Atmo Nouvelle-Aquitaine will be your reference organization.
+For example, if you live in the Bordeaux region, Atmo Nouvelle-Aquitaine will be your reference association.

 2. Watch the weather

-The weather and the weather outside greatly affect air quality.
+The weather and weather outside significantly affects air quality.